OMENxSHREY/Fake-news-detector/README.md

 This project helped me grow in:

 🔠 Text data preprocessing and TF-IDF vectorization
 🎯 Model selection based on real-world tradeoffs
 🔁 Flask routing and rendering dynamic content
 🛠️ Building modular, full-stack ML applications
 🎨 User-first design in ML-driven interfaces

-🌍 Real-World Applications
+🌍 Real-World Applications:
 📡 News verification tools for journalists
 🛡️ Browser plugins for fact-checking
 📱 Filtering engines for social media platforms
 🎓 Educational demos for machine learning students

 🔮 Future Improvements
- Add multilingual fake news detection
+ -Add multilingual fake news detection

- Integrate transformer-based models (BERT)
+ -Integrate transformer-based models (BERT)

- Add live URL/news scraping functionality
+ -Add live URL/news scraping functionality

 🌟 Bonus: Why I Built This
 I didn’t just want to train another model — I wanted to build something that mirrors a real-world product.

 This project combines engineering precision with human-centered design.
 It's my proof that I can not only build smart systems — but also make them usable, responsive, and scalable for real people.

 🤝 Connect with Me
 Let’s collaborate or geek out on AI, NLP, or product ideas: